 - The new Local Control Funding Formula ("LCFF") replaces the statutory COLA provisions, rendering forecasts of future funding less certain and potentially more volatile.
-In the near-term district funding has increased, but with portions of the underlying funding for these increases depending on temporary voter-approved taxes, part of which expire January 1, 2017, long-term increases in funding are less certain. - The new "LCFF" model also removes protections for increases in unemployment insurance and contributions to the Public Employees Retirement System ("PERS").
+In the near-term district funding has increased, but with portions of the underlying funding for these increases depending on temporary voter-approved taxes, part of which expired January 1, 2017, long-term increases in funding are less certain. - The new "LCFF" model also removes protections for increases in unemployment insurance and contributions to the Public Employees Retirement System ("PERS").
 Previously, increases or decreases in these expenses were offset dollar for dollar within the revenue limit calculation. - Contributions to PERS and State Teacher's Retirement System ("STRS") are rising significantly necessitating increased fringe benefit expenditures through fiscal year 2020-21. - Enrollment declined at the beginning of 2014-15 by 250 students, but increased by 214 in 2015-16 and by nearly 500 in 2016-17.
 The West Roseville Specific Plan Area continues to grow.
-The District currently has three schools in the area, Junction Elementary School, Barbara Chilton Middle School and Fiddyment Farm Elementary School.
-The next elementary school will open in August 2017.
+The District currently has four schools in the area, Junction Elementary School, Barbara Chilton Middle School, Fiddyment Farm Elementary School, and Orchard Ranch Elementary School.
+The next elementary school is scheduled for completion in 2020.